williamlamjy/mTracker/docs/DeveloperGuide.md

 * Contains a parent `AddInstrumentCommand` class where all commands related to adding an instrument inherits from.
 * Other than ExitCommand and InvalidCommand, the other command classes are dependent of on the InstrumentManager in order to execute the required actions on the stored instruments.
 * The command classes are dependent on the `TextUi` class.
 This allows the command class to display its execution results to the user.

+### FileManager Component
+The `filemanager` package contains the `Storage`, `InstrumentEncoder` and `InstrumentDecoder` classes.
+It is defined in the `Storage.java`, `InstrumentEncoder.java` and `InstrumentDecoder.java` respectively.
+This figure below represents the class diagram of how the different class work together:

+<>

+The FileManager Component:

+* Contains the `Storage` class that loads data from any pre-existing text file.
+If the file does not exist, it creates a new text file to store the data.
+It updates the file by calling the `writeFile` method in the `InstrumentEncoder` class.
+* Contains the `InstrumentEncoder` class which encodes the instrument data into a text file format for decoding.
+* Contains the `InstrumentDecoder` parent class which decodes the text file.
+The 4 sub-decoder classes `CryptoDecoder`, `EtfDecoder`, `ForexDecoder` and `StockDecoder` adds the respective instruments with their decoded attributes into the `InstrumentManager` enabling the program to load pre-existing data.
+* Has some dependencies on the `Model` component as it saves and retrieves data from `Model` objects.

 ## Implementation
 (for parser alternatives considered to design for inputs like